 Today, we brought our Riverside wrongful termination attorney from the JML Law to outline how to present your employment case to a lawyer in order to speed up the process and get compensation as soon as possible.

 An intro – that is, a brief description of your wrongful termination case – matters the most when contacting a lawyer.
-No matter how tempting it may be to tell an attorney every single detail right away, you need to get his/her attention with the brief description of your case first.
+No matter how tempting it may be to tell an attorney every single detail right away, you need to get his/her attention with a brief description of your case first.

 Attorneys are busy people, and their phones are ringing off the hook, so in order to understand whether or not your case is worthy, a Riverside wrongful termination lawyer needs to assess the legal value of your case right away, from the very first seconds of your phone call.